-Fried Pot Stickers
+Deep Fried Pot Stickers

 - 1 lb ground pork

-- 1 clove garlic, minced
+- 1 clove garlic - minced

-- 4 scallions, diced
+- 4 scallions - diced

 - 1 cup shredded cabbage

-- 1 carrot, grated
+- 1 carrot - grated

-- 1 tbs hoisin sauce
+- 1 tablespoon hoisin sauce

-- 1 teas chili sauce
+- 1 teaspoon chili sauce

-- 1 teas toasted sesame oil
+- 1 teaspoon toasted sesame oil

-- 1 teas soy sauce
+- 1 teaspoon soy sauce

 - In a small skillet fry a bite sized piece to check your seasonings and tweak to your tastes.

-Preheat fryer with canola oil to 350 degrees F.
+- Preheat fryer with canola oil to 350 degrees F.

 - Use a small melon scoop or your hands to place about a teas in each wrapper (filling portion will depend on wrapper size).

-Working in batches fry wontons for 3 to 5 minutes.
+- Working in batches fry wontons for 3 to 5 minutes.
 Place on paper towel lined rack to dry.

-Serve with rice and enjoy your redemption.
+- Serve with rice and enjoy your redemption.